greylon/clearbooks/README.md

-rake readme:all                        # Generate proper README file from templates rake readme:subdirs                    # Builds generates readme files in all sub-directories rake readme:topdir                     # Generate top level README file from template rake release                           # Create tag v0.4.0 and build and push clearbooks-0.4.0.gem to Rubygems rake spec                              # RSpec Core Tasks rake todo                              # Look for TODO and FIXME tags in the code rake version                           # Git Tag number of this repo
+rake readme:all                        # Generate proper README file from templates rake readme:subdirs                    # Builds generates readme files in all sub-directories rake readme:topdir                     # Generate top level README file from template rake release                           # Create tag v0.6.0 and build and push clearbooks-0.6.0.gem to Rubygems rake spec                              # RSpec Core Tasks rake todo                              # Look for TODO and FIXME tags in the code rake version                           # Git Tag number of this repo rake yardgraph                         # Generate Yard Graphs for this project rake yardoc                            # Generate Yardoc documentation for this project

 ```